Help

 • Office scanners using Hotmail or Outlook

-• Legacy industrial MFPs that only support SMTP
+• Legacy industrial MFPs that only support basic SMTP

 • Scan to email on networks without internal mail servers